dkumykova/3516p3/Project_3_A19/Project3/README.txt

 cost to each of its neighbor nodes; if the new value is less than the previous, it stores that new minimum cost and updates its neighborCosts struct as well as its distance table.

-node 0:
-get costs from neighbors 1, 2, 3
-set neighborCosts
-set distance table with own row node 0 receives mincosts from node 1 and compares to the row it has for node 1 in its distance table; if any of the values are smaller than what node 0 has, it replaces those values with the new ones
-    -once it updates the distance table, it needs to recalculate its own neighborCosts --> algorithm Dx(y) = min { C(x,v) + Dv(y)} for each node y ∈ N neighborCost(base 0, to 2) = min {C(0,2)} = min{(C(0,2), C(0,1) + C(1,2), C(0, 3) + C(3, 2))}

-Algorithm:

-For source A to destination B, get minCost (A, B):
-1. get neighbors of A.
-2. get minCost of neighbor 1 of A. Add to totalCost
-    a. if neighbor 1 = destination and totalCost < bestCost, store as new bestCost. else, bestCost stays the same.
-    b. repeat for all neighbors of A.
-    c. output the minCost from A to B.